Trunpm/TPT-for-VideoQA/README.md

   `MSRVTT/pyramid/TemporalFeatures/video1/Features.pkl`
   `...`

 # train and test
-run `python train.py` in your terminal.
+run `python train.py` in your terminal.  some trained models will be upload...